-And it is crazy easy to make!
+It is crazy easy to make!

-The graham cracker crust is made with graham cracker crumbs (we put Schar graham crackers in a food processor to make them), 1/4 cup sugar, unsalted butter plus a touch of cinnamon and nutmeg for some extra flavor– you can’t taste them per se, they give some depth to the graham cracker crust).
+plus a touch of cinnamon and nutmeg for some extra flavor– you can’t taste them per se, they give some depth to the graham cracker crust).

 Then bake for just 5 minutes to set and slightly brown.

-If you can find them, key limes are great!
+And again, if you can find them, key limes are great!
 But as they can be challenging to find and not always available, regular Persian limes work wonderfully!

 You just whisk together the egg yolks, lime juice and zest.